coderabbitai/coderabbit-docs/blog/ai-code-reviews-reclaims-2023-10-05/blog.md

 reviewed as soon as they're made.
 That's the magic of AI code review tools.
 For teams, this means you don't have to wait for hours to get feedback.
 Reviewers can still offer more feedback later.
-It also means your teams can stay on track, creating and releasing features without the usual delays of waiting for code reviews.
+It also means your teams can stay on track, creating and releasing features, without the usual delays of waiting for code reviews.

 We'll discuss the regular stages of software projects and the impact of AI code